 Microsoft Outlook automatically generates a winmail.dat file when an Outlook email user composes and sends a message using the Rich Text Format or HTML Format.
 These formats attach the .dat file to the the end of the email message.

+But what is a winmail.dat file, really?
 A winmail.dat file contains email formatting information, in an unreadable form for humans.
-Outlook uses this data on the receiving end to display email messages correctly.
+Microsoft Outlook uses this data on the receiving end to display email messages correctly.

 Unfortunately, Outlook is the only email client program that utilizes winmail.dat information.
 This means anyone not using Outlook, who receives and opens an email in the HTML or Rich Text format, will find a winmail.dat file attached as well.

 Microsoft Outlook has many options, one of which is the ability to send emails using different text formats.
 As useful as these extra formats might be, this is the ultimate cause of winmail.dat files which might require additional programs to open.